Kong/docs.konghq.com/app/install/dcos.md

   dcos: "https://docs.mesosphere.com/1.8/overview/"
 ---

-Kong can easily be provisioned on a Mesosphere DC/OS cluster using following
+Kong can be provisioned on a Mesosphere DC/OS cluster using following
 steps:

-The following steps use AWS for provisioning the DC/OS cluster and assumes you have basic knowledge of [DC/OS]({{ page.links.dcos }}), [Marathon]({{ page.links.marathon }}), and [Marathon-lb]({{ page.links.marathon-lb }}).
+The following steps use AWS for provisioning the DC/OS cluster and assume you have basic knowledge of [DC/OS]({{ page.links.dcos }}), [Marathon]({{ page.links.marathon }}), and [Marathon-lb]({{ page.links.marathon-lb }}).